Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 Bonds:

 Investigators have stuff.
 However, we don't keep lists.
 To simulate their planning and the stuff they 'always already had' on them (they can find more things during play, of course), we use the Preparation stat.
+Equipment opens up the possibility to do things: you can't shoot a gun if you don't have one.
+If you want to lockpick a door without a proper lockpick, you might have -Effect.

 - (1/3) Outdoors-Kid: For 1 Point, the Investigator can always find North, for 3 points, the Investigator can survive outdoors for an infinite amount of time.

-- (1/2/3) Good Reputation: The Investigator gets 3 points of Reputation that can be spent to get +1d on social Actions they do that relate to what people might have heard about them.
+- (1/2/3) Good Reputation: The Investigator gets 3 points of Reputation that can be spent to get +1d on social Actions that do that relate to what people might have heard about them.
 This pool refreshes every session.

 - (1) Linguist: The Investigator can speak an additional language.
 Can be taken multiple times.